Canadian teenager Victoria Mboko upsets top-seeded Coco Gauff to reach Montreal quarterfinals

 “She’s playing high-level tennis.”
 Gauff said.
 “I think that’s what showed today.
 I think she was the better player.”

-The 18-year-old Mboko, ranked 85th in the world, finished off the 21-year-old Gauff — who had 24 unforced errors — in 1 hour, 22 minutes.
-Mboko will face the winner of the late match between Lin Zhu of China and Jessica Bouzas Maneiro of Spain.
+The 18-year-old Mboko, ranked 85th in the world, finished off the 21-year-old Gauff — who had 24 unforced errors — in 1 hour, 2 minutes.

+“When I was up 5-4, the crowd started cheering even louder, and everything got super noisy,” Mboko said.
+“I used that as more fuel for myself and to pump myself up a little bit more.
+I just used the crowd to my advantage as much as I could.”

+Mboko will face Jessica Bouzas Maneiro of Spain, a 7-5, 6-1, 6-2 winner over Lin Zhu of China in a rain-interrupted match that ended just before midnight.

 In Rome in May, Gauff rallied to beat Mboko 3-6, 6-2, 6-1.